 3) Workers that are engaged in roofing activities that have them 6 feet above the ground

-Simple Steps to Prevent Construction Falls:
+Simple Steps to Prevent and Protect against Construction Falls:

 To prevent falls from occurring on your job site, safety professionals can follow these simple steps:

-1. Fall Prevention Plan
+1. Develop a Construction Fall Protection Plan

-2. Conduct Daily Walk Throughs
+2. Conduct Daily Walk-throughs

-As part of best construction practices, many job sites have supervisors, employees, or safety professionals conduct a daily walk through to identify and address any hazards (including fall hazards) before starting work for the day.
+As part of best construction practices, many job sites have supervisors, employees, or safety professionals conduct a daily walk-through to identify and address any hazards (including fall hazards) before starting work for the day.
 Some job sites utilize a job safety analysis template and have individual employees sign off that all relevant job hazards have been identified and mitigated prior to beginning work.

-3. Check Fall Protection Equipment
+3. Inspect Fall Protection Equipment

 Fall Protection Equipment should be checked on a regular basis by following OSHA requirements and manufacturer recommendations.
 OSHA 1926.502(d) 21 requires: